Louiz77/MonitorHardwarePython/README.md

 # MonitorHardwarePython
-Monitors computer components and saves logs if the limit designated in the settings is exceeded
+Monitor computer components and saves logs if the limit designated in the settings is exceeded

 Main